 Yes.
-When High Availability (HA) is enabled, XenServer continually monitors the health of the hosts in a pool.
-If HA detects that a host is impaired, the host will be automatically shut down.
-This allows for VMs to be restarted safely on an alternative healthy host.
+If High Availability (HA) is enabled, XenServer continually monitors the health of the hosts in a pool.
+If HA detects that a host is impaired, the host is automatically shut down.
+This action allows for VMs to be restarted safely on an alternative healthy host.

-Does XenServer High Availability work with local storage?
+Does XenServer High Availability support local storage?

-No. To use HA, shared storage is required.
-This enables VMs to be relocated in the event of a host failure.
-However, HA allows VMs that are stored on local storage to be marked for automatic restart if the host recovers after a reboot.
+No. If you want to use HA, shared storage is required.
+This shared storage enables VMs to be relocated if a host fails.
+However, HA allows VMs that are stored on local storage to be marked for automatic restart when the host recovers after a reboot.